npm package discovery and stats viewer.

 With User-Selected Directory

-import { openBrowserFilesApi } from "@statewalker/webrun-files-browser";
+import { openBrowserFilesApi } from '@statewalker/webrun-files-browser';

-import { FilesApi } from "@statewalker/webrun-files";
+import { readText, writeText } from '@statewalker/webrun-files';

 // Opens a directory picker dialog (requires user gesture)

-const browserFs = await openBrowserFilesApi();
+const files = await openBrowserFilesApi();

 // Write a file